cyclosproject/cyclos4-ui/README.md

 The default dashboard is comprised of:

 - Quick access on all breakpoints, but only showing account links for `lt-md`, as larger breakpoints will have a dedicated account status item;
-- Account status for each account the logged user has, only for breakpoint `gt-sm`;
+- Account status if the user has a single visible account, only for breakpoint `gt-sm`;
+- Combined account status if the user has multiple accounts, only for breakpoint `gt-sm`;
 - Latest advertisements, only for breakpoint `gt-sm`;
 - A content page, showing a sample events static page, on all breakpoints.